 Drawing upon its global network of members, the Global Cold Chain Alliance (GCCA) is uniquely qualified to conduct cold chain and food systems assessments and market research; develop and enhance agribusiness associations or organizations; and produce high-quality training programs and educational seminars.

-Over the past 15 years, GCCA has worked with international donors such as the Bill and Melinda Gates Foundation, the Millennium Challenge Corporation, U.S. Agency for International Development, U.S. Department of Agriculture, and the U.S. Trade and Development Agency to provide specialized cold chain and related advisory services.
+Over the past 15 years, GCCA has worked with international donors such as the Bill and Melinda Gates Foundation, the Millennium Challenge Corporation, U.S. Agency for International Development, U.S. Department of Agriculture, International Finance Corporation, and the U.S. Trade and Development Agency to provide specialized cold chain and related advisory services.
 Learn more about what we do below.

 Supply Chain and Food Systems Assessments